MohanadAlemam/fraud-detection-credit-card/README.txt

 End-to-end Machine Learning (ML) best practices were applied including data exploration, feature engineering, model training and tuning evaluation and a client-facing API.
 The exploratory Data Analysis (EDA) explored class imbalance and feature behavior.
 Some features show strong class separation others have low variance.
 No missing values were observed.

 The EDA is followed by targeted Feature Engineering including Non-monotonic transformations e.g. absolute and squaring, scaling of low-variance features, and creating time-based features e.g. hour_of_day and time_segment.
-The engineered features evidently  improved learning hidden patterns as they make 40% of the most ten important predictors.
+The engineered features evidently  improved learning hidden patterns as they make 40% of the top ten most important predictors.

 Modeling and Evaluation: Logistic Regression is deployed as a Baseline accompanied with advanced models including Random Forest, CatBoost and LightGBM, these selections were selected  based on EDA's results and the nature of the models.
 After that Hyperparameter tuning and Out of Fold (OOF) evaluation focused on positive/fraud class metrics.

-Calibration and Thresholding: The production model was selected based OOF evaluation results.
+Calibration and Thresholding: The production model was selected based on OOF evaluation results.
 Model's probabilities calibration was conducted including computing Brier score resulting in ~ 0.00037 indicating realistic and reliable probabilities.
 Then three Fraud Risk thresholds (High ≥0.80 Medium 0.30–0.80 and Low <0.30) were calibrated to work as risk levels.

-Final Production Model Performance Metrics (on test/holdout data): The table hereunder lists the performance metrics for the final production model.
+Final Production Model Performance Metrics (on test/holdout data): The table hereunder lists the performance metrics for the final production model i.e. LightGBM (tuned).
 The model's confusion matrix confirms its strong positive class performance.
-These metrics are satisfactory and an indicator of the project's success in handling the severe class imbalance i.e. fraud prevalence = 0.173%.
+These metrics are satisfactory, and an indicator of the project's success in handling the severe class imbalance i.e. fraud prevalence ~ 0.173%.

 Class                  Precision  Recall  F1-score  Support  BalAcc  PR AUC
 ---------------------------------------------------------------------------